Escape Fishing Charters

 Four people fishing in Metairie

-Heavy speckled trout haul in Louisiana
+Heavy speckled trout haul in Shell Beach, LA

 4 people fishing in LA